-While early hemp lime building research projects suggested that hemp lime masonry was 10% more expensive to build with than conventional masonry, a standard 3 bedroom home completed at the National Non Food Crop Centre in the UK for just £75,000 has proven that hemcrete can be used to build affordable homes on a large scale.
+Early hemp lime building research projects in the UK suggested that hemp lime masonry was 10% more expensive to build with than conventional masonry, however a standard 3 bedroom home built at the National Non Food Crop Centre in the UK for just £75,000 has proven that hemcrete can be used to build affordable homes on a large scale.

-The choice to build the Adnam’s Brewery Building from hemp masonry rather than conventional masonry meant that 500 tonnes of CO2 emissions were saved during the building process as hemp lime captures carbon from the atmosphere and locks it into the fabric of the building.
-According to Prof Woolley, the warehouse development “has catapulted this environmentally friendly technology into mainstream commercial building”.
+Compared to building with conventional masonry, 500 tonnes of CO2 emissions were saved during the building process as hemp lime captures carbon from the atmosphere and locks it into the fabric of the building.

-Overall hempcrete is a very low embodied energy product.
-While lime production does have a significant carbon footprint, the fact that the building material contains such a high proportion of hemp means that this is more than offset.
-There is no kiln baking in the production of the final product, further contributing to this being a low embodied energy product.
+*** While lime production does have a significant energy footprint, the fact that the building material contains such a high proportion of hemp means that this is more than offset.